-I´m Assistant Professor at the Computer Science Department from Universidad Católica de Chile and Research Assistant at the Institute of Applied Computational Science (IACS) from Harvard University.
-I´m also a researcher in the Millenium institute of Astrophysics (MAS).
+I'm currently an Associate Professor at the Computer Science Department from Universidad Católica de Chile and Research Assistant at the Institute of Applied Computational Science (IACS) from Harvard University.
+I'm also a researcher in the Millenium Institute of Astrophysics (MAS).
 I received a Ph.
 D. degree in Computer Science from Universidad Católica in Chile, 2010.
-During 2011-2012, I did a postdoc in Machine Learning for Astronomy, at Harvard University.
-My main research areas are Data Science and Machine Learning for Astronomy, focusing in the development of several new tools for automatic classification of variable stars, detection of quasars, discovery of known objects, dealing with missing data, and meta classification, among others.
+During 2011-2012, I did a postdoc in Machine Learning for Astronomy, at Harvard University with professor Pavlos Protopapas.
+My main research areas are Data Science and Machine Learning for Astronomy, focusing in the development of several new tools for automatic and streaming classification of variable stars, detection of quasars, missing data algorithms, meta-classification, transfer learning, Bayesian Model Selection, Variational Inference and Deep Learning, among others.
+Besides my academic research, I'm the CTO and co-founder at NotCo, an innovative tech startup that is changing the way that food is made in the world.

 Research Interest: Data Mining, Machine Learning, Astro-Statistics and Astro-Informatics